-- 4-4 a This policy supports "improving amenities and facilities" by broadening the range of available sport and extending its availability. - 4-4b Cottenham has grown over recent years and needs improved and extended outdoor community facilities within easy reach of the village centre yet with adequate car parking to avoid excluding residents who live further afield in the wider parish, or are less mobile. - 4-4c The current 2 ha shortfall is set to increase following the granting of planning permissions in 2017 which are likely to increase Cottenham's population to around 8,000, implying a short-term need for nearly 12 ha of land for outdoor sport around a 5 ha shortfall (see NP Evidence Paper E4^{B10}). - 4-4d Development of all-weather floodlit facilities allows less land to achieve a higher (X2) level of utilisation than implied by the 1.6 hectare per 1,000 benchmark set in the SCDC Local Plan (see NP Evidence Paper E4^{B10}). - 4-4e All-weather facilities include both a 3-court floodlit all-weather MUGA, for a range of outdoor team sports, and a full-size 3G football pitch. - 4-4f To be most effective socially, economically and environmentally, any land extension should be contiguous with the existing "second field" allowing shared use of the recently-built Sports Pavilion and planned Village Hall.
+- 4-4a This policy supports "improving amenities and facilities" by broadening the range of available sport and extending its availability. - 4-4b Cottenham has grown over recent years and needs improved and extended outdoor community facilities within easy reach of the village centre yet with adequate car parking to avoid excluding residents who live further afield in the wider parish, or are less mobile. - 4-4c The current 2 ha shortfall is set to increase following the granting of planning permissions in 2017 which are likely to increase Cottenham's population to around 8,500, implying a short-term need for nearly 12 ha of land for outdoor sport around a 5 ha shortfall (see NP Evidence Paper E4^{B10}). - 4-4d In the event that the new facilities incorporate all-weather floodlit facilities this provision would allow less land to achieve a higher (X2) level of utilisation than implied by the 1.6 hectare per 1,000 benchmark set in the SCDC Local Plan (see NP Evidence Paper E4^{B10}).
+Any proposals which incorporate floodlighting will need to demonstrate that they are acceptable on amenity grounds. - 4-4e All-weather facilities include both a 3-court floodlit all-weather MUGA, for a range of outdoor team sports, and a full-size 3G football pitch. - 4-4f To be most effective socially, economically and environmentally, any land extension should be contiguous with the existing "second field", allowing shared use of the recently-built Sports Pavilion and planned Village Hall.